equinixmetal-archive/docs-packet-legacy/guides/compute/gpu-workloads-on-kubernetes.md

     "tag": ["Kubernetes", "Docker", "GPU"],
     "seo-title": "Preparing Kubernetes for GPU Workloads - Packet Technical Guides", "seo-description": "Preparing Kubernetes for GPU Workloads",
-    "og-title": "Learn how to utilize GPUs within Kubernetes using the native tooling available in your cluster., "og-description": "Learn how to utilize GPUs within Kubernetes using the native tooling available in your cluster."
+    "og-title": "Learn how to utilize GPUs within Kubernetes using the native tooling available in your cluster.", "og-description": "Learn how to utilize GPUs within Kubernetes using the native tooling available in your cluster."
 }
 </meta> -->